Our Research Projects

 APT Sweeper: Early Detection and Defense Against Advanced Persistent Threats

 Current security technology such as virus scanners and sandboxes are not able to recognize targeted attacks – these are usually detected months or years later through suspicious activity in internal networks or when leakage of sensitive data is determined.
 The aim of the APT Sweeper project is provide early detection and defense against malicious software.
 A particular focus of the project is the context and structure of data transmission by mail and web.
 In this project we are cooperating with the Friedrich-Alexander University of Erlangen, the University of Göttingen as well as our associated partner Siemens and the German Federal Office for Information Security, BSI.
-The project will run until July 2017 and is supported by the German Federal Ministry of Education and Research.
+The project is supported by the German Federal Ministry of Education and Research.

 squareUP: A Digital Signature for Post-Quantum Cryptography

 The public key encryption procedures currently in use will no longer be secure once the first quantum computers come into use.
 The reason for this is that quantum computers will be able to solve these otherwise difficult tasks quickly.
 This also applies for digital signatures: They too are based on the public key procedure and will no longer be secure in the post quantum era.
 Digital signatures are used today, for example, by software manufacturers to guarantee to their customers that software updates are genuine.
 A team of researchers from the Technical University of Darmstadt and genua have taken up the challenge presented by this situation and have started the squareUP project.
 This has the goal of developing a market-ready signature procedure that will resist quantum computers and will run until 2017.
 This project is sponsored by the Deutsche Forschungsgemeinschaft (German Research Foundation) and the Bavarian Ministry of Economic Affairs.

 HardFIRE: Hardware-accelerated Firewall Without Backdoors